30465 - ORGANIZATIONAL BEHAVIOR AND SOCIAL PSYCHOLOGY

 The course is designed to accomplish three main goals:

 - Increase your knowledge of OB concepts so that you can understand and analyze how organizations and the people within them work.

 - Provide you with opportunities to apply OB concepts to real-world problems faced by managers.

-- Provide the ability to become knowledgeable organization members (development of attitudes).
+- Provide the ability to become knowledgeable organization members.

-To effectively work in an organization, you must be able to diagnose problems, communicate clearly, make effective decisions, motivate and influence others, manage diversity, and understand organizational structure and change.
+To effectively work in an organization, you must be able to diagnose problems, communicate clearly, make effective decisions, motivate and influence others, manage diversity, and understand organizational structure and job design.